Samuellucas97/Concurrent-Multiply-Matrices/README.md

 ## Introduction

 This folder contains the implementation of the sequential and concorrent multiply matrix.
-Given this, it refers to one of the activities of the 1st unit of the _Concurrent Programming_ discipline taught by dr. Eiji Adachi Medeiros Barbosa Bachelor of Information Technology at the Federal University of Rio Grande do Norte (__UFRN__).
+Given this, it refers to one of the activities of the 1st unit of the _Concurrent Programming_ discipline taught by dr. Everton Cavalcante Bachelor of Information Technology at the Federal University of Rio Grande do Norte (__UFRN__).

 - [Prerequisites](#prerequisites) - Project prerequisites
 - [About the algorithm](#about-the-algorithm) - Informations about the algorithm.
+- [Execution] - Information about how to execute
 - [Author](#authors) - Project authors.